Luftare/shadow/README.md

 ### Items

-- only single instance of a gun can be looted
-- looting another instance of a gun just increases the bullets of the previous one
 - guns have to be reloaded based on clip size
 - clip size + total bullets is stored in item state